 Stack Overflows: You simply aren’t allowed to catch a StackOverflowException.
 If your system under test causes one, most test frameworks can only crash out leaving Test Explorer holding the bag, giving you no understanding of what happened or even which test revealed your bug.
 Fixie’s design allows it to catch the uncatchable, reporting accurately which test killed the run and for which reason.

 Since xUnit’s Azure DevOps support works through its integration with the framework-agnostic dotnet test command, the experience is a bit challenging.
-By combining their documentation, a linked github issue, and this Stack Overlow answer to navigate the subtleties of newline characters in YAML blocks, you can carefully assemble a “Visual Studio Test” task, using several wildcards to hopefully find your test assemblies while omitting unintentional matches of the /obj/ folder and of xUnit itself.
-Hopefully your task finds the right assemblies and all of the right assemblies, or your build will pass while you introduce bugs.
-The documentation also suggests that you should ignore the occasional AppDomainUnloadedException; hopefully your application doesn’t have a bug of its own that emits that exception, or you will have trained yourself to ignore it.
+By combining their documentation, a linked GitHub issue, and this Stack Overflow answer to navigate the subtleties of newline characters in YAML blocks, you can carefully assemble a “Visual Studio Test” task, using several wildcards to hopefully find your test assemblies while omitting unintentional matches of the /obj/ folder and of xUnit itself.
+Hopefully, your task finds the right assemblies and all of the right assemblies, or your build will pass while you introduce bugs.
+The documentation also suggests that you should ignore the occasional AppDomainUnloadedException; hopefully, your application doesn’t have a bug of its own that emits that exception, or you will have trained yourself to ignore it.

-With Fixie, you first run the same dotnet fixie command in your CI build as you do locally.
+With the Fixie test framework, you first run the same dotnet fixie command in your CI build as you do locally.
 This alone will run your tests and report results to the captured console.
-More importantly, it will also detect that you’re running under Azure DevOps, and will suggest the exact simple line you need to add to your Azure DevOps pipeline in order to light up the full reporting experience, even linking to Microsoft’s own documentation on the subject for context.
+More importantly, it will also detect that you’re running under Azure DevOps and will suggest the exact simple line you need to add to your Azure DevOps pipeline in order to light up the full reporting experience, even linking to Microsoft’s own documentation on the subject for context.

 Fixie test framework: Deliberate minimalism